Intel reports repeatedly failed to forecast Capitol riot - NewsBreak

 “Months following the attack on the U.S. Capitol, there is still no consensus among USCP officials about the intelligence reports’ threat analysis ahead of January 6, 2021,” the report stated.

 On each of the three days, the documents showed, the Capitol Police ranked as “highly improbable” the probability of acts of civil disobedience and arrests arising from the “Stop the Steal” protest planned for the Capitol.
 The documents ranked that event and gatherings planned by about 20 other organizers on a scale of “remote” to “nearly certain” in terms of the likelihood of major disruptions.
-All were rated as either “remote,” “highly improbable” or “improbable,” the documents show.‘Democracy was attacked’: Biden reflects on Capitol insurrection
+All were rated as either “remote,” “highly improbable” or “improbable,” the documents show.

 The Million MAGA March planned by Trump supporters is rated in the document as “improbable,” with officials saying it was “possible” that organizers could demonstrate at the Capitol complex, and that though there had been talk of counter-demonstrators, there are “no clear plans by those groups at this time.”